Panic attacks can feel sudden and overwhelming.

 You remain aware and in control throughout.

-Many people describe it as a sense of slowing down, feeling more grounded, and
+Many people describe it as a sense of slowing down, feeling more grounded, and experiencing less internal intensity.

-This relaxed state allows your mind to respond differently to situations that may have
+This relaxed state allows your mind to respond differently to situations that may have previously triggered panic.

 If you’ve been trying to manage panic attacks on your own, by avoiding situations, controlling your breathing, or trying to push through, it can feel exhausting.